Artificial Intelligence Glossary

 Feedback Loop Integration

-Systems that continuously improve AI performance by incorporating user interactions and outcomes back into model training.
+Systems that continuously improve AI performance by incorporating user interactions and outcomes back into model training to enhance accuracy and relevance.

 Few-Shot Learning

-Teaching AI new tasks by providing just a few examples in the prompt.
+Teaching AI new tasks by providing just a few examples in the prompt, enabling rapid adaptation without extensive retraining or datasets.

 Fine-Tuning

-Training an existing AI model on specialized data to improve performance for specific tasks or domains.
+Training an existing AI model on specialized data to improve performance for specific tasks, enabling customization without building from scratch.

 Foundation Model

-Large AI models trained on broad data that serve as the base for many applications, like GPT-4 or Gemini.
+Large AI models trained on broad data that serve as the base for many applications, like GPT-4 or Gemini, enabling rapid AI development.

 Frontier Model

-The most advanced AI models representing the current cutting edge of capabilities.
+The most advanced AI models representing the current cutting edge of capabilities, setting benchmarks for AI progress and research.

 G